 Sure, the lives of kids groomed to be soloists center around music and practice.
 They have the encouragement and support of their parents, teachers, and communities.
 Many are home-schooled to make scheduling lessons, rehearsals, and practice much easier.
 Most also come with considerable natural ability.
 And not to be overlooked, someone else is paying the bills!

-But beyond the freedom and the physical and emotional support to pursue music, with kids, the world is new and they're just finding their place in it.
+But beyond the freedom and the physical and emotional support to pursue music, for kids, the world is new and they're just finding their place in it.
 It's ok to be a beginner.
 It's ok to try again.
 It might not be particularly enjoyable to make mistakes, but we know it's part of the process.
 Just like learning to walk, we fall, we get up, we try again, we get stronger and find our balance.

 It's hard to imagine a mistake made by a six year old sparking the kinds of thoughts that all too commonly run around in adult minds, like "who am I kidding" and "I'll never be able to do this.
 Why am I even bothering?"
-Kids might get tired or bored with practice and repetition, but a mistake is not so personal.
+Kids might get tired or bored with practice and repetition, but a mistake is often not so personal.
 As kids, we just try again.
 We refine our approach.
 We might get even more determined.
 Our parents and teachers applaud our efforts.
-And we learn to enjoy the process because the "ah ha" moment is so rewarding.
+We learn to enjoy the process because the "ah ha" moment is so rewarding.
 Success comes because we haven't yet learned to expect anything less.

 So how can an adult student approach the learning process like a child again?
 Here are some common situations we may encounter along our musical journey and the different ways we could interpret our experience, for better or worse.

 - Harmful response: "I knew I was going to mess that up.
 E-V-E-R-Y T-I-M-E."

 - Harmful response: "$#&%, I'll never get this right."

 - Helpful response: Tries again, with a slightly different approach.